(The last chapter of this four-part “fiction” short story. Happy Halloween!)

 Ah, Greg, the handsome, sculpted young man who I had flirted so carelessly (and I’m sure shamelessly) with in the first place (although truth be told, Greg is 125 years my senior–go figure) has pulled through.
 He’s given me a gift worth keeping.
 I feel like singing!
 “Ooooo ooo oooo last night (that would be yesterday), I couldn’t get to sleep at all…no, no, noooooooo!”

 We recently went clubbing (a vampire euphemism for hunting) at Mandalay Bay.
 In the spirit of the holidays, Greg generously gave me the green light to hit on a tall mature gentleman from New York City who could really bust a move on the dance floor.
 The silver fox was a wily one, I must say.
 It took some serious convincing to get him to come home with me.
-Oh, he was interested in me all right.
-He just wanted me to go back to his room in the hotel.
-(Bah, tourists!)
+Oh, he was interested all right.
+He just wanted me to go back to his room in the hotel instead of to my

-The silver-haired New Yorker, Adam, didn’t stand a snowball’s chance in hell once I learned what his profession is: he just so happens to be a cosmetic surgeon.
+The debonair New Yorker, Adam, didn’t stand a snowball’s chance in hell once I learned what his profession is: he just so happens to be a cosmetic surgeon.
 Death is good again!
-And right in time for the holidays, which is why I’m salivating to get Adam oriented to his new death.
-This, however, has proved to be a less than easy task.
+And just in time for the holidays, which is why I’m salivating to get Adam oriented to his new death.
+This, however, has proven to be a less than easy task.

-Now, there’s a worthy project to keep Adam occupied!
-I’m going to encourage him to start a non-profit org among the undead.
-“Night-stalkers Against Nuclear Advancement” (NANA) has a certain ring to it.
-Working under cover of darkness (har, har), Adam could coordinate a nonpartisan strike force devoted to instilling abject fear and total nuclear compliance into the (still beating) hearts of already crazed despots and dictators.
+I’ll encourage him to start a non-profit org among the undead.
+“Night-stalkers Against Nuclear Advancement” (NANA), has a certain ring to it.
+Adam can coordinate with those concerned in our cabal of carnivores to create a nonpartisan strike force dedicated to instilling abject fear and total nuclear compliance into the (still beating) hearts of already crazed despots and dictators.

 My newly-made mate has so much potential!
-With his brains and good looks there is no reason why he can’t study to become a gynecologist on top of everything else.
-I surely can’t be the only undead woman over forty and suffering from menopause in the worldwide nest.
-It’s not like Adam doesn’t have all of eternity to improve upon or better himself, either.
+With his brains and good looks there is no reason why he can’t also study to become a certified gynecologist.
+I surely can’t be the only undead woman over forty in the worldwide nest suffering from menopause.
+It’s not like Adam doesn’t have all of eternity to improve upon and better himself, either.

 – Christine L. McKellar